IBM-Blockchain-Identity/openssi-websdk/nodejs/README.md

 ## Connecting with other agents

 In order to interact with other agents to issue credentials, request verifications, etc., you must first establish a secure connection with those agents.
+There are two ways to establish connections, in-band and out-of-band.

+### Creating an in-band connection

+If a name or url of another other agent is provided when creating the connection, this agent will attempt to contact the other agent and deliver the connection offer on your behalf.

-### Sending a connection offer
+#### Sending a connection offer

 Create a `Connection` for another agent with the state `outbound_offer` and wait for it to enter the `connected` state: